umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/dead-scientists.md

 [List of over 100 Dead Microbiologists](https://prepareforchange.net/2016/02/20/list-of-over-100-dead-microbiologists/)

-April 15, 2000: Walter W. Shervington, M.D., 62
+**April 15, 2000:** Walter W. Shervington, M.D., 62
---Expertise: An extensive writer/ lecturer/ researcher about mental health and AIDS in the African American community.
+	- Expertise: An extensive writer/ lecturer/ researcher about mental health and AIDS in the African American community.
---Circumstance of Death: Died of cancer at Tulane Medical Hospital.
+	- Circumstance of Death: Died of cancer at Tulane Medical Hospital.

-July 16, 2000: Mike Thomas, 35
+**July 16, 2000:** Mike Thomas, 35
---Expertise: A microbiologist at the Crestwood Medical Center in Huntsville.
+	- Expertise: A microbiologist at the Crestwood Medical Center in Huntsville.
---Circumstance of Death: Died a few days after examining a sample taken from a 12-year-old girl who was diagnosed with meningitis and survived.
+	- Circumstance of Death: Died a few days after examining a sample taken from a 12-year-old girl who was diagnosed with meningitis and survived.

 December 25, 2000: Linda Reese, 52